Italian at its (vegetarian!) finest.

 - Spoon a thin layer of marinara into the bottom of a lightly-greased casserole pan.
 Layer fried eggplant slices to cover the bottom.
 Do another ladle of marinara over the eggplant.
 You do not have to fully coat the eggplant.
 Dollops are fine.
 Sprinkle a generous amount of the mozzarella.
 Repeat, layering the eggplant, marinara, and finishing with the mozzarella.
 Add the large pinches grated Parmigiano-Reggiano or Pecorino-Romano cheese.

 - Bake 20 to 25 minutes, until the cheese is melted and bubbly.
-Serve hot, preferably with a side of pasta.
+Serve hot, preferably with a side of pasta, a sprinkle of chopped Italian parsley, and additional grated cheese.